alexeilebedev/openacr/README.md

 ## Scheduling And Main Loop

-The are two main types of applicaitons that `amc` provides support for.
+The are two main types of applications that `amc` provides support for.

 One type is RPC-style applications, i.e. client applications, written in logical time domain.
 This style is characterized by blocking calls.